ossdhaval/mysite/source/while-working/Learnings-as-open-source-community-manager.md

 ### API design
-- API design should happen by creating skeleton code structure first and then generating swagger spec out of it using annotations
+- API design should happen by creating skeleton code structure first and then generating swagger spec out of it using annotations.
+See the section on `code first` approach on [swagger site](https://swagger.io/resources/articles/documenting-apis-with-swagger/)
 - Also, [stoplight.io](https://stoplight.io/) is a good tool

 ### Open source projects and secure supply chain